Nursing

 Credits 1

-This course is an introduction to the leadership responsibilities of the practical nurse in the long-term care setting.
-The concepts necessary for effective management are presented in lecture and applied in the long-term care setting.
+This course is an introduction to the leadership responsibilities of the practical nurse in the long-term care setting and/or clinic.
+The concepts necessary for effective management are presented in lecture and applied in the various clinical settings.
 Student learning is facilitated through assignments related to leadership concepts.
-This course consists of 20 hours theory and 36 hours clinical.
-Prerequisites of this course are satisfactory completion of the first three semesters of the Associate of Applied Science Practical Nursing curriculum with a minimum of a 'C' in each course that applies to the nursing curriculum.
-Prerequisites or Corequisites: ENGL 120, SOC 110, NURS 245, NURS 246 and NURS 251.
-(Fourth semester of curriculum) (F, S)
+F,S

 NURS 251: NCLEX-PN Review